 You can also prevent regular users from entering or changing data by settings Who can edit: Admins (for example, you can have Unpaid/Paid status which users can see but only admins can change).

 Using fields #

-You can have up to 5 visible fields for whole workspace, plus up to 5 more on projects.
+You can have up to 5 visible fields for the whole workspace, plus 5 more on projects.

 Fields function like regular inputs, depending on the field type you’ve specified.
 Users can enter text, number, check a checkbox, or select from a list of predetermined values.

 When to use invisible fields

 Invisible fields are useful when you need to integrate Clockify with external systems via API, or you need entries to inherit additional metadata from projects (like project ID or project type) and you don’t want to overburden your users with irrelevant data.

 If you activate a field and make it invisible, users won’t see the field anywhere, but all created entries will have them.
 Entries can inherit value for invisible fields via project, or you can update them via API or some integration.